tomrunia/TF_FeatureExtraction/README.md

 # TensorFlow Feature Extractor

+This is a convenient wrapper for feature extraction in TensorFlow.
+It supports all the pre-trained models on the [tensorflow/models](https://github.com/tensorflow/models/tree/master/slim#pre-trained-models) page.
+Some of the networks supported are:

+* Inception v1-v4
+* ResNet v1 and v2
+* VGG 16-19

 ## Setup

 1. Checkout the TensorFlow `models` repository somewhere on your machine.
 The path where you checkout the repository will be denoted `<checkout_dir>/models`